ralmayer/inventory-test/README.md

 built with create-react-app

-before running the app, create a .env file and inside of it create a GRAPHQL_ENDPOINT_KEY
+before running the app, create a .env file in the root directory, and inside of the file create a GRAPHQL_ENDPOINT_KEY variable

 assign your API key value to said variable